Janata Dal (United): The Mahagathbandhan (Grand Alliance)

 On 29 December 2014, Kerala-based Socialist Janata (Democratic) merged with the JD(U) with its leader M.P.
 Veerendra Kumar, accepting the party flag from JD(U) leader Nitish Kumar.
 This was an important milestone in bringing a pan-Indian appeal to the JD(U) which is largely limited to the state of Bihar.

-On 14 April 2015, the JD(U), Janata Dal (Secular), Rashtriya Janata Dal, the Indian National Lok Dal, Samajwadi Party, and Samajwadi Janata Party announced that they would merge into a new national Janata Parivar alliance in order to fight against the BJP in cooperation with one another, thus leaving the UPA.
-But for some reason this did not take place and the Samajwadi Party was subsequently offered 3 seats out of an assembly of 243 in the Bihar elections.
-Unhappy with this deal, it left the alliance and fought the elections separately.

 On 9 May, MLA Jitan Ram Manjhi was expelled from the JD(U) and he later founded the Hindustani Awam Morcha along with 17 other dissent JD(U) MLAs.

 In the 2015 Bihar Legislative Assembly election JD(U) contested the election in an alliance with the RJD and Congress.
 It won 71 seats out of the 101 seats it contested and the alliance won 178 seats out the 243 seats in the assembly.
 Subsequently, Nitish Kumar again became the Chief Minister of Bihar.

 In the biennial elections to the Rajya Sabha held in March 2016, the ruling UDF of Kerala state gave one seat to JD(U) Kerala State Unit President M.P.
 Veerendra Kumar.
 In spite of having just 2 MLAs in the Legislative Assembly, the Congress gave a berth to its ally.